marcelpetersen/mobil/pages/startup-stage.md

             <div class="content-dropdown faq">
               <p class="lead content-dropdown__link"><strong>Why should I participate in the Startup Stage Battle?</strong></p>
               <div class="content-dropdown__content">
-                <p class="pr-5 mt-3">The WMS brings together the brightest minds in mobility, who share an inventors spirit, a builders mentality, and a desire to initiate change.
-You will attract the undivided attention of major decision makers from companies to academia, from policymakers to visionaries.</p>
+                <p class="pr-5 mt-3">The WMS brings together the brightest minds in mobility who share an inventor's spirit, a builder's mentality, and a desire to initiate change.
+You will attract the undivided attention of major decision makers, including companies, academics, policymakers and visionaries.</p>
               </div>
               <div class="content-dropdown__opener">
                 <a class="with-down-arrow"></a>